wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ### **Installing Django-cors-headers**

 We will install a package called django-cors-headers which will help to prevent any cross-origin errors.
 This means we will be able to send and receive HTTP requests from one server to the other.
+To install the package, type:

+`pip install django-cors-headers`

 ## **Creating Our App**